manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 ^hello world$
 ```

 Field-start and field-end keyword modifiers will make the keyword match only if it occurred at the very start or the very end of a fulltext field, respectively.
-For instance, the query `^hello world$` (with quotes and thus combining phrase operator and start/end modifiers) will only match documents that contain at least one field that has exactly these two keywords.
+For instance, the query `"^hello world$"` (with quotes and thus combining phrase operator and start/end modifiers) will only match documents that contain at least one field that has exactly these two keywords.

 ### IDF boost modifier